 “Of the 30 years of our history, 23 have been as a government-recognized non-profit foundation.
 I’ve been involved with FUNDAC since the beginning.
 We started this non-profit because we saw a need in our community, and felt compelled to do something.
 There were no low-income daycare options in Calderón at the time, and children were abandoned in the streets because their mothers had no place to leave them during the day when they went to work.
 Today we offer educational, medical, psychological, and social services to approximately 140 impoverished children at two child development centers.
 We also work with senior citizens offering social opportunities and support, including lectures on topics of particular value to seniors, as well as semi-annual day trips.
 Additionally, we offer social and sometimes medical support to the families of the children.”

-Women are the largest untapped reservoir of talent in the world. – Hillary Rodham Clinton
+“Women are the largest untapped reservoir of talent in the world.”

 “Center Number 2” is about a 20-minute walk from the center of Calderón in a more rural area, and was built with the help of Global Volunteers.
 Each day, 60 children are cared for at Center Number 1 and 80 children at Center Number 2.
 The children at each center are divided into three groups according to age: 12 months to 2 years, 2 to 3 years, and 3 to 4 years.
-Since the centers provide food and education to approximately 140 children from economically impoverished backgrounds – with only a staff of about 12-14 teachers to supervise and educate them – they welcome volunteers who want to provide more one-on-one attention to the toddlers and children.
-Volunteers’ assistance helps ease the strain on the staff and during “nap” time, there’s even time for English lessons!
+Since the centers provide food and education to approximately 140 children from economically impoverished backgrounds – with only a staff of about 12-14 teachers to supervise and educate them – they welcome volunteers who can provide more one-on-one attention to the toddlers and children.
+Volunteers’ assistance helps ease the strain on the staff and during the children’s “nap” time, there’s even time for English lessons for the teachers!

-Life is not easy for any of us.
+“Life is not easy for any of us.
 But what of that?
 We must have perseverance and above all confidence in ourselves.
-We must believe that we are gifted for something and that this thing must be attained. – Marie Curie
+We must believe that we are gifted for something and that this thing must be attained.”

-The women of Ecuador at FUNDAC work completely voluntarily – no one receives a salary.
+The women running FUNDAC work completely voluntarily – no one receives a salary.
 They support the two centers while working and caring for their own families, and rely on funding and other support from various sources.
-This includes Global Volunteers as well as the provincial council, a Belgian corporation working with the regional Quito council.
+This includes Global Volunteers as well as the provincial council – a Belgian corporation working with the regional Quito council.
 FUNDAC also carries out a variety of other fundraising activities, such as raffles and bingo nights, that mainly help to augment the existing government-subsidized salaries of their staff members.
 The government supplies the funding for meals for the children and monthly menus to ensure that their nutritional needs are met.
 The health center staff in Calderón visits the centers regularly to administer vaccines and to record height and weight in order to combat malnutrition.